-Joyce: Dubliners, Ulysses.
+Jovce: Dubliners, Ulysses.

-Hemingway: The Sun also Rises (Fiesta), A Farewell to Arms, For Whom the Bell Tolls, Men and Women.
+Hemingway: The Sun also Rises (Fiesta), A Farewell to Arms, For Whom the Bell Tolls, The Old Man and the Sea, The First 49 Stories.

 Faulkner: The Sound and the Fury; Absalom, Absalom; Light in August; The Hamlet; Go Down, Moses.